 We live in a world where customization is king.
 People can log into their social media accounts and see the news they want to see and read the posts from their favorite thought leaders.
 People have grown accustomed to having things their way and on demand, and this trend has continued into everything from newspapers to movies and everything in between.

 And yet, when it comes to professional organizations, many are still utilizing a “one size fits all” model that doesn’t really work anymore.
 People don’t want to pay memberships fees for content that doesn’t meet their specific needs or that they can easily get for free elsewhere.

-The Center for Association Leadership (ASAE) shares the membership success story of Alliance for Women in Media.
+The American Society of Association Executives (ASAE) shared the membership success story of Alliance for Women in Media.
 AWM embraced a “freemium” model, not unlike the methodology behind popular mobile games, where users are allowed a basic set of privileges for free but must pay for exclusive content.
 This gives people a chance to sample the group and potentially become interested enough to invest money into the organization, while giving the group the enrollment numbers necessary to raise its profile.

 The associations seeing growth, according to the 2019 Membership Marketing Benchmarking Report, are those embracing Generation X and Millennials.
 Associations that reported increases in their one-year and five-year membership numbers were more likely to have Gen X and Millennials make up a larger percentage of their membership.
 Conversely, those associations that didn’t report growth in the past year were more likely to have a higher proportion of Baby Boomers as their members.

 The good news is that 45% of associations in the 2019 Benchmarking Report had seen their membership grow, while only 26% had seen a decrease in membership.
 Unfortunately, over the last decade, the percentage of associations reporting membership growth has declined from 52%.